In Pandemic Downturn, Canada's Drive For Guaranteed Basic Income Picks Up Speed

 "What's happened now is that millions of people effectively received something like a basic income for the first time in their lives and they saw that, 'Hey, this has saved me from going into poverty,' " says Floyd Marinescu, co-founder of the basic income lobbying group UBI Works.

-Sarah Younus, 36, an emergency benefit recipient in Edmonton, supports the idea of a broader basic income plan.
+Sarah Younus, 36, an emergency benefit recipient in Edmonton, Alberta, supports the idea of a broader basic income plan.

 "Millennials ... don't have the same kind of job security [that previous generations had]," she says.
-"We have multiple degrees and it's still hard to find a good job."
+"We have multiple degrees, and it's still hard to find a good job."

 The coronavirus, meanwhile, isn't going away.
 Parts of Canada saw new spikes in daily confirmed cases in recent weeks, prompting another round of restrictions in some provinces.

-Whatever the government chooses to do for workers beyond the pandemic, health economist Forget says that the lesson of the emergency benefit is that "getting money into peoples' hands" has been shown to be possible.
+Whatever the government chooses to do for workers beyond the pandemic, health economist Forget says that the lesson of the emergency benefit is that "getting money into people's hands" has been shown to be possible.